scarecr0w12/ctrl-alt-play-agent/README.md

 A lightweight, high-performance remote game server management agent designed to work seamlessly with the [Ctrl-Alt-Play Panel](https://github.com/scarecr0w12/ctrl-alt-play-panel).
 Built with Go for maximum efficiency and Docker integration for reliable container management.

+**✨ Now fully compatible with Panel ExternalAgentService - supports all server lifecycle, file management, and mod operations expected by the panel.**

 ## 🚀 Quick Start

 ### Using Docker (Recommended)